zhuge2333/4DRadarSLAM/README.md

 # 4DRadarSLAM
 ## A 4D Imaging Radar SLAM System for Large-scale Environments based on Pose Graph Optimization
 ***4DRadarSLAM*** is an open source ROS package for real-time 6DOF SLAM using a 4D Radar.
-It is based on 3D Graph SLAM with Uncertainty GICP scan matching-based odometry estimation and Intensity Scan Context loop detection.
+It is based on 3D Graph SLAM with Adaptive Probability Distribution GICP scan matching-based odometry estimation and Intensity Scan Context loop detection.
 It also supports several graph constraints, such as GPS.
 We have tested this package with ***Oculli Eagle*** in outdoor structured (buildings), unstructured (trees and grasses) and semi-structured environments.

 4DRadarSLAM can operate in adverse wheather.
 We did a experiment in which sensors are covered by dense ***Smoke***.
 The Lidar SLAM (R2LIVE) failed, but our 4DRadarSLAM is not affected by it, thanks to the penetration of millimeter waves to small objects such as smoke and rain.